pedromaltez/dotfiles/docs/symlink.md

     ln [--options] source_file target_file

+    source_file is the original file
+    target_file is the new file, the symlink being created

 Important `ln` options to understand are:

-    -s, --symbolic  Symbolink links are what we what -r, --relative  Allows relative path in target
+    -s, --symbolic  Creates symbolic link
-    -f, --force     Overwrites the target if it exists
+    -r, --relative  Allows ln to work out the relative paths -f, --force     Overwrites the target if it exists

-For full details check `man ln`, alternatively see the [online man page for `ln`][man ln].
+For full details check `man ln`, alternatively see the [online manual page for `ln`][man ln].